ckelling/SODA_501/project/src/Project log.md

 ## Shipi
 Added a file 03_botcheck.R in master.

 Input to the function is a twittername without the @ symbol.
-Some examples I ran are shown below:
--botcheck("barackobama") #  #returns 0.64
+Some examples I ran are shown below:\n -botcheck("barackobama") #  #returns 0.64\n -botcheck("McDonalds")   #0.62\n -botcheck("BurgerKing") #0.5\n
--botcheck("McDonalds")   #0.62
--botcheck("BurgerKing") #0.5
 -botcheck("xiaoransunpsu") #0.32

-#The value returned is the english score from the json object that the Botometer API returns.
+The value returned is the english score from the json object that the Botometer API returns.
 A higher value indicates a higher chance of being a bot.